Émile Mâle: Biography

 Mâle was born in Commentry, Auvergne.
 A pupil at the École normale supérieure, he received his degree in 1886.
 He taught rhetoric at Saint-Étienne, then at the University of Toulouse.
 He received his doctorate in 1899.
 Having taught a course in the history of Christian art at the Sorbonne since 1906, he held the chair in history of art there from 1912.
 He was the successor to Louis Duchesne as head of the French Academy in Rome, 1923–1937.
 Among Mâle's many contributions to the understanding of the art of bygone eras were his explanations of iconography and the use of allegory in religious art.

 In particular, his doctoral thesis on the Gothic art of France (revised over three editions) L'Art religieux du XIIIe siècle en France (1899) translated into English as The Gothic Image: Religious Art in France of the Thirteenth Century from the third edition of 1910 (or omitting "The Gothic Image" from title, especially in the US) remains in print.

-He left our world in Fontaine-Chaalis, Oise.
+He died in Fontaine-Chaalis, Oise.